vmalyavin/laravel-varnish/README.md

-# Varnish integration for Laravel
+# Varnish integration for Laravel API

-The package inspired by [this laravel-varnish integration](https://github.com/spatie/laravel-varnish), but implements the idea of dynamic entity-related caching.
+The package inspired by [this laravel-varnish integration](https://github.com/spatie/laravel-varnish), but implements the idea of caching dynamic entity-related data in API responses(that means responses is't need cookies)

 ## Installation